How to Boost Smart Contract Security and Mitigate Risks in DeFi

 - Flash loan attacks.
 One of the most common security risks in DeFi in the last couple of years is flash loan attacks.
 Flash loans are a form of uncollateralized loans that can let bad actors borrow governance tokens and manipulate the protocol to their advantage.
 Such attacks are pretty popular these days since they are comparatively low-risk and low-cost, while bringing high rewards.

-At Blaize.Security, we deal with DeFi security on a daily basis, so we’ve decided to share several recommendations on protecting a DeFi protocol and mitigating risks.
+At Blaize.Security, we deal with DeFi security on a daily basis, so we’ve decided to share several recommendations and best practices for smart contracts security.
 Previously, we posted a longer article on this topic, so we’ll just add the key points below, but you can check out the full piece for more details and examples.

 - Perform a full unit test to detect the functionality problem in separate parts of the contract and eliminate them at the very beginning.